-Consists of 6 equally weighted Units, with 2 mandatory Units on the use of Information With over 40 Optional Units available students have a wide choice to study including hard ware, software and online options.
+The course consists of 6 equally weighted units, with 2 mandatory Units on the use of Information and over 40 optional units available including hardware, software and online options.
+All units include practical activities that prepare you for the world of work.